-Drew Carey, of the US Marine Corps between 1980 and 1986, may be better recognized as the host of the game show The Price is Right, or for his previous work as host of improv comedy show Whose Line is it Anyway?
+Drew Carey, who served in the US Marine Corps between 1980 and 1986, may be better recognized as the host of the game show The Price is Right, or for his previous work as host of improv comedy show Whose Line is it Anyway?
 It might surprise some to learn, however, that his distinctive haircut and glasses are artifacts from his years of service as a Marine.

 Born the youngest of three sons to the Carey family of Old Brooklyn in Cleveland, Ohio, at the age of eight Carey lost his father Lewis to a brain tumor.
 Due to this, and sexual abuse from a member of his extended family, Carey battled depression throughout his youth.
 He took up marching band in high school, playing the cornet and trumpet.
 When he graduated from high school he attended Kent State University, yet he was expelled twice for poor academic performance.
 He twice attempted suicide by sleeping pills before the age of 25.
 Leaving college without a degree, he enlisted in the Marine Corps Reserve in 1980.
 He served for six years in the 25th Marine Regiment in Ohio as a field radio operator, achieving the rank of Sergeant.
 During this time, he honed his comedy skills, lending books on comedy writing from his local library.